M5 tractor: Production

-M5 High-Speed Tractor
+M5 high-speed tractor

-Production of the original M5 High-Speed Tractor began in May 1943, running for 24 months with a total of 5,290 tractors produced.
+Production of the original M5 high-speed tractor began in May 1943, running for 24 months with a total of 5,290 tractors produced.
 They had a simple folding top with side curtains for the protection of the gun crew from the elements, the driver was located in the front centre and there were inwards facing seats for total crew of 9.
 After 1944 the vehicles were fitted with the M49C ring mount that allowed it to be armed with an M2 Browning machine gun for local and air defence.

-M5A1 High-Speed Tractor
+M5A1 high-speed tractor

-Introduced in May 1945, the M5A1 High-Speed Tractor introduced a new steel cab with the driver moving to the front left and forwards facing seats for the crew for a total crew of 11.
+Introduced in May 1945, the M5A1 high-speed tractor introduced a new steel cab with the driver moving to the front left and forwards facing seats for the crew for a total crew of 11.
 A total of 589 M5A1s were produced before production ceased in August 1945.